 Perfect Match at the Red Kettles in the Fox Cities – Increase in Volunteer Ringers leads to More Donor Gifts – 100 Years of Giving Legacy in Appleton

-All ten of the community red kettle match day offerings for the Salvation Army in the Fox Cities were met and exceeded to help take an important step for a successful 2017 fund raising campaign.
+All ten of the community red kettle match day offerings for the Salvation Army in the Fox Cities were met & exceeded making for a successful 2017 fund raising campaign.

 Volunteer bell ringers were critical to the fund drive’s success with a total of 8,683 hours of time donated at the kettles- a ten percent increase from the previous year in the Fox Cities.

 The ten special match days accounted for $155,000 in public offering of which the donors responded with gifts of $328,316 at the red kettles making for a total of $483,316 - a fifteen percent overall increase from the 2016 matching gift campaign.

 The $328,316 in donor kettle gifts was up $58,150 from the previous 2016 fund drive an increase of 20 percent in gift giving.
 The kettle campaign went from Nov.
 10 to Dec.
 23, 2017 with the first match day being the Bassett Mechanical $5,000 match offering on Nov.
 25 to which $21,335 was donated by the public making for a $26,335 total.

 Our kettle campaign certainly benefited from an improving overall economy from the previous year’s totals.
 Somewhat favorable winter weather conditions helped to bring our generous donors and great volunteers out to the kettles for all of our match days.
 We are so blessed to have the support of all our match day corporations and foundations for their complete support of their time to ring the bells and their match gifts to inspire such generosity here in the Fox Cities.